Tomás Borge: Meeting Fonseca

-After his secondary education, Borge enrolled into the Law Faculty of the National Autonomous University of Nicaragua-León in 1956.
-The following year, he met Carlos Fonseca with whom Borge would forge a strong friendship.
+After his secondary education, Borge enrolled as a law student at the National Autonomous University of Nicaragua-León in 1956.
+The following year he met Carlos Fonseca, with whom Borge would forge a strong friendship.
 Borge was six years older than Fonseca, which influenced Borge strongly.
-With Fonseca, Borge read the first few books that would forge their political philosophies: Utopia by Thomas More, some works by John Steinbeck, works by Karl Marx and Friedrich Engels, as well as some works by Lenin.
+With Fonseca, Borge read the first few books that would forge their political philosophies: Utopia by Thomas More, novels of John Steinbeck, works by Karl Marx and Friedrich Engels, as well as writings of Lenin.

 Along with Fonseca, Borge participated in a group of Marxist Nicaraguan students, who formed the Nicaraguan Socialist Party (PSN), which was based on Marxist thought and pro-Soviet leanings.

 He was put under house arrest from 1956 to 1959 during the government crackdown following the assassination of Somoza by poet Rigoberto López Pérez.
 In 1959, he escaped to Honduras, where he was captured by the Honduran border patrol.

 Otto Castro, a friend of both Borge and the president of Honduras at the time, arranged for Borge's release.
-Borge then travelled using a false passport to El Salvador and Costa Rica, where he would found the Juventud Revolucionaria Nicaragüense (Nicaraguan Youth Revolutionaries).
+Borge then travelled using a false passport to El Salvador and Costa Rica, where he would found the Juventud Revolucionaria Nicaragüense (Nicaraguan Revolutionary Youth).

 Foundation of Sandinista National Liberation Front

 After the victorious Cuban Revolution, Fonseca, Borge, and a few companions decided to use militant tactics to fight against the Somoza regime.
 They participated in the formation of a militia under the command of Rigoberto López Pérez to face off against the National Guard of Nicaragua.
-The results were disastrous on July 24, 1959, when Fonseca was gravely injured.
-Then, Borge was in Costa Rica with Silvio Mayorga; they thought Fonseca had perished.
-Upon reuniting with Fonseca, the three left to Cuba and formed friendships with Che Guevara and Tamara Bunke, who had helped them with the guerilla.
+The results were disastrous: Fonseca was gravely injured on July 24, 1959 in an ambush by Honduran and Nicaraguan troops in Honduras.
+Borge was then in Costa Rica with Silvio Mayorga; they thought Fonseca had perished.
+Upon reuniting with Fonseca, the three left to Cuba and formed friendships with Che Guevara and Tamara Bunke, who had helped them with the guerilla struggle.

-In Cuba, Mayorga reunited with a group of young Nicaraguans from Venezuela, and they formed what would later be the "Frente Sandinista de Liberación Nacional" (National Sandinista Liberation Front).
-The name was derived from Augusto Sandino to convince Nicaraguans that Sandino's revolution was not dead.
-Also, the name Sandino was widely used to elicit strong emotion for the cause using the fallen leader's popularity.
+In Cuba, Mayorga reunited with a group of young Nicaraguans from Venezuela, forming what would later be the "Frente Sandinista de Liberación Nacional" (National Sandinista Liberation Front).
+The name was derived from Augusto Sandino to convince Nicaraguans that Sandino's revolution was not dead and to draw on the fallen leader's enduring popularity.
 Fonseca traveled to Honduras to prepare the logistics that would permit the establishment of the group.
 On July 23, 1961, in Tegucigalpa, Borge, along with Carlos Fonseca, Francisco Buitrago, Jorge Navarro, Silvio Mayorga, José Benito Escobar, Noel Guerrero, and Germán Pomares, formed the FSLN, which would be the key to the downfall of the Somoza regime and the start of the Sandinista Revolution.

 The FSLN was established in Honduras on the banks of the Patuka River.
 In 1962, the FSLN had 60 men in its ranks.
 Borge crossed into Nicaragua to recruit more members to the Sandinista cause.